ajh3/imwheel-exclude-patched/README.md

 3. `sudo checkinstall`

- We use checkinstall instead of make install in order to create a .deb package that can be managed with your package manager.
-When using checkinstall, you may want to change the version number to something like 1.1 so that your package manager does not try replacing your patched installation with an unpatched version from another repository.
+ We use checkinstall instead of make install in order to create a .deb package that can be managed and uninstalled with your package manager.
+When using checkinstall, you may want to change the name to imwheel-exclude-patched so that your package manager does not try replacing your patched installation with an unpatched version of imwheel from another repository.

 4. `sudo rm /etc/X11/imwheel/imwheelrc`